 - Sgt.
 Joel Hodges - CSIU Supervisor: (806) 378-3543

 The Special Crimes Unit was formed in 1981.
 The wall of the lobby of the SCU offices features photographs of past Directors and members of this unit.
 It originally included both the Potter and Randall County Sheriff's Office and the Canyon Police Department.
 The 47th District Attorney's Office also contributed to the Unit, extending the SCU's jurisdiction into Armstrong County.
 Over the years, with each partner agency's capability to respond to homicides growing and improving and their separating from the Unit, the SCU became a strictly APD investigative unit.
-The SCU also now oversees the Crime Scene Investigations Unit, which was formerly under the Detective Division.
-The SCU works directly under the Office of the Chief of Police.
+In 2019, the Special Crimes Unit was renamed the Homicide Unit.
+The Homicide Unit is commanded by the captain of the Criminal Investigation Division.